 Customer Product Life Cycle.
 We estimate our customers' product life cycles based on the customer, type of product and end market.
-In general, products launched in the camera market have shorter life cycles than those sold into the infrastructure market.
-We typically commence commercial shipments from six to 18 months following a design win; however, in some markets, more lengthy product and development cycles are possible, depending on the scope and nature of the project.
-A portable consumer device typically has a product life cycle of six to 18 months.
-In the infrastructure market, the product life cycle can range from 24 to 60 months.
+We typically commence commercial shipments from six to 18 months following a design win; however, in some markets, more lengthy product and development cycles are possible, depending on the scope and nature of the project, such as in the automotive OEM market.
+A portable consumer device typically has a product life cycle of six to 18 months, and an IP security camera typically has a product life cycle of 12 to 24 months.
+We anticipate that product development and product life cycles will typically be substantially longer in the OEM automotive and robotics markets.